JJNod88/jjn-pp2-tbc/README.md

     * settimeout was highlighted here - fixed my Result Text colour solution.
 * tutor Support - Fatima
     * Helped me with my reset game function that reset the scores and gave a message.
 This then allowed me to build on this with further scoring functionality.
+* sep5 lead - Jack Controy - for my rules button open and closing div, he gave me the idea of storing the div in html and using display to show it.
+He also helped me condense the code into two functions (i originally had 4 functions that worked)

 # Testing
 JS ConsoleLog tests: